Gaye Strathearn, "Teaching the Four Gospels: Five Considerations," Religious Educator 13, no. 3 (2012): 79–107.

 The four Gospels are a treasure trove of information about Christ's life, ministry, teachings, Atonement, and Resurrection.

 Carl Heinrich Bloch, The Sermon on the Mount.

 Teaching the Four Gospels: Five Considerations

-Gaye Strathearn (email@example.com) was an associate professor of ancient scripture at BYU when this was written.
+Gaye Strathearn (firstname.lastname@example.org) was an associate professor of ancient scripture at BYU when this article was published.

 Speaking of the Bible, the Prophet Joseph Smith declared, “He who reads it oftenest will like it best.”
 One of the challenges any teacher of the New Testament faces is being able to engender in his or her students a desire to read the Bible often enough that they will come to appreciate its rich doctrinal teachings and its powerful testimony of Jesus Christ.
 The four New Testament Gospels, in particular, are a treasure trove of information about his life, ministry, teachings, Atonement, and Resurrection, much of which is not available anywhere else in scripture.